 - Mailchimp provides a free plan that is limited and is suitable for small accounts/lists only.
 Features are limited to basic email marketing and templates.

-- Constant Contact provides a trial period of 30–60 days, but doesn’t have a free tier.
+- Constant Contact offers a 30–60-day trial but doesn’t have a free tier.
 When teams are testing, pausing, and then resuming paid service, questions such as “What is Constant Contact?” or “Constant Contact on my statement?” frequently arise.

 Ongoing Pricing by List Size & Plan Tier